akshayshanker/InverseDCDP/README.md

 Under G2EGM, number of total interpolants over which to calculate grid points is now six, leading to 50% increase in time.

-Using Theorem 1 to eliminate sub-optimal points, the number of grid points in the six region case can be reduced to be approximately equal to the number of points in the four region case; this is because in the RFC implmentation, the optimal endogenous grid points cover approximately the same measure in the endogenous grid space.
+Using Theorem 1 to eliminate sub-optimal points that violate complementary slackness in the exogenous grid, the number of grid points in the six region case can be reduced to be approximately equal to the number of points in the four region case; this is because in the RFC implmentation, the optimal endogenous grid points cover approximately the same area in the endogenous grid space.

 |                     | RFC+ Delaunay | G2EGM      |
 |---------------------|---------------|------------|